Fernando-Canales/plato-det/README.md

 # plato-det
-Repository for telling if a planet of our solar system could be detected by PLATO space mission
+Plato-det is a simple python package for telling if the planets of our solar system could be detected by PLATO space mission